Alfred-su136/igem_munich_2017/README.md

 If you run into problems during installation, please contact:

-Sven Klumpe
+Sven Klumpe;
-iGEM Team Munich 2017
+iGEM Team Munich 2017;
 E-Mail: sven.klumpe (at) tum.de

 Please add the following to your .bashrc / .bash_profile: